Event Info / Rules & Regulations

 9.30am – 4.30pm

 First uplift for practise

 Uplift for course walk (£1 cost for charity)

 8.30am – 10.30am

 First timed runs (start times will be posted in arena)

 Second timed runs (re-seeded off first run results)

 Prize presentation for top three riders in each category

-During timed runs there will be 30 second gaps between each rider and 2 minute gaps between each category.
-Allow plenty of time to get to the start, you will be penalised if arriving late!* You must complete at least two full practice runs during the Saturday or Sunday morning practice session to be allowed to race.
+ℹ During timed runs there will be 30 second gaps between each rider and 2 minute gaps between each category.
+Allow plenty of time to get to the start, you may be penalised if arriving late!
+You must complete at least two full practise runs during the Saturday or Sunday morning practice session to be allowed to race.